vinceskahan/weewx-getting-started/README.md

 * For nginx on a debian(ish) system, one method to configure nginx is [HERE](integrate-weewx-with-nginx.md)
 * Alternate configurations are discussed in detail in the [WeeWX User's Guide](https://www.weewx.com/docs/5.2/usersguide/webserver/).

-> [!TIP]
->Initially it is helpful to set debug=1 in `weewx.conf` to make the debugging information more verbose to help you get things integrated successfully.

 ### Viewing Log Files